horoeka-2021/thunder-talks/README.md

  - clearly introduce the topic
  - talk us through the technology
  - include some live coding/demo
- - be approximately 20 minutes long, including questions (about 13-15 minutes of content)
+ - be approximately 5 - 10 minutes long

 ## Topics